harrisejm/Week-3-Project/README.md

 ## Specifications

 - 1.)
+Non-numbers that are inputed will receive the message: "Please Enter REAL Numbers Only".

+    - Example input: wsdgfgr
+    - Example output: "Please Enter REAL Numbers Only"

+- 2.)
+Negative numbers that are inputed will receive the message: "Please Enter POSITIVE Numbers Only"

+    - Example input: -2345
+    - Example output: "Please Enter REAL Numbers Only"

-All numbers 0 will be replaced with the text "Beep!" unless specification 2 or 3 are true.
+- 3.)
+All numbers 0 will be replaced with the text "Beep!" unless specification 4 or 5 are true.

     - Example input: 0
     - Example output: "Beep!"

-- 2.)
-All numbers with a 1 will be replaced with the text "Boop!" unless specification 3 is true.
+- 4.)
+All numbers with a 1 will be replaced with the text "Boop!" unless specification 5 is true.
     - Example input: 10
     - Example output: ""

-- 3.)
+- 5.)
 All numbers that are divisible by 3 will be replaced by the text "I'm sorry, Dave.
 I'm afraid I can't do that."

 ## Setup/Installation Requirements